NoushinN/noushinn.github.io/Works.md

 ## Software projects

 1: [CO-SOL](https://buildforcovid19.io/co-sol/): Connecting Solidarity is an app that matches suppliers and demanders of resources, which are essential for survival in the fight against COVID-19, [Devpost hackathon](https://devpost.com/software/co-sol)

-2: Tidying Statistics Canada's tax/census data, [BC Ministry of Citizens' Services](https://github.com/bcgov/statscan-taxdata-tidying) and developing economic indeces using the tax data, [BC Ministry of Citizens' Services](https://github.com/bcgov/bc-econ-status-indices)
+2: Tidying Statistics Canada's tax/census data, [BC Ministry of Citizens' Services](https://github.com/bcgov/statscan-taxdata-tidying)

+3: Developing economic indices using national tax data, [BC Ministry of Citizens' Services](https://github.com/bcgov/bc-econ-status-indices)

-3: Analysis of open COVID data for BC as released by Johns Hopkins University Center for Systems Science and Engineering [JHU CSSE](https://github.com/NoushinN/covid_19_analysis)
+4: Analysis of open COVID data for BC as released by Johns Hopkins University Center for Systems Science and Engineering [JHU CSSE](https://github.com/NoushinN/covid_19_analysis)

-4: Anatomy of Morbidity as part of Hackseq Hackathon Project at [UBC](https://noushinn.github.io/Anatomy-of-Morbidity/)
+5: Anatomy of Morbidity as part of Hackseq Hackathon Project at [UBC](https://noushinn.github.io/Anatomy-of-Morbidity/)

-[ Most of the publications above are in open source journals or are available at researchgate.
-Regardless, if you liked a copy, please write to me and I will send you one ]
+[Most of the publications above are in open source journals or are available at researchgate.
+Regardless, if you liked a copy, please write to me]